-a caring society for the protection and development of the poor and vulnerable towrds a sustainable society
+A caring society for the protection and development of the poor and vulnerable towards a sustainable society.

-to provided community development and services to individuals, families, groups and communnities by:
+To provide community developent and services to individuals, families ,groips and comunitis by:

-centers implemented in poverty pockets of the province where households have no access to
+Partnering with the relevent stakeholders, community nutritional development cantres implemented in poverty pockets of the province where households have no access to sufficient food.

 The Estimates of Provincial Revenue and Expenditure (EPRE) is a book published along with the tabling of the budget for the new financial year.